oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - Peer-to-Peer Communication
   - Inter-Process Sharing

-See the "Core Programming Guide" for more details.
+See the :ref:`core-programming-guide` for more details.

 Tools
 -----